 INDIVIDUAL & GROUP RETREATS / CEREMONY / RITES OF PASSAGE

 A full life is made up of both big and small initiating experiences that honor the life that has been lived, mark significant thresholds, and open us to new growth.
-Retreats, ceremonies, and rites of passage are rich opportunities to deeply immerse ourselves in community-supported healing, grieving, reflection, visioning, celebration, growth, and empowerment.
-Through meaningful ceremony, contemplative silence and dialogue, sustained meditative experiences, and nature-based ritual, participants can restore balance to their personal lives and reaffirm their connection to all of Life.
+Retreats, ceremonies, and rites of passage are rich opportunities to immerse ourselves in community-supported healing, grieving, reflection, visioning, celebration, growth, and empowerment.
+Through meaningful ceremony, contemplative silence, authentic dialogue, sustained meditative experiences, and nature-based ritual, participants can restore balance to their personal lives and reaffirm their connection to all of Life.
 Guided by the work and teachings of Joanna Macy, Thomas Berry, Joseph Cornell, the Ojai Foundation, Malidoma & Sobonfu Some, Steven Foster & Meredith Little, David Abrams, Stephen Jenkinson and Bill Plotkin, I have facilitated ceremonies, nature-based rituals, rites of passage, and contemplative retreats for groups and for individuals of all ages for the past 15 years.
-Creating the right conditions for authenticity and deeper connection to ourselves, each other, nature, and soul is my greatest passion.
+Creating the right conditions for authenticity and deeper connection to ourselves, each other, and the natural world is my greatest passion.

 Each of the many retreats I have experienced with Jenne Sluder has opened a path into sacred time and creative space.
 What gifts make her an incendiary leader?
 Irrepressible passion for integrative learning, poetic clarity of speech, sensitivity to individual needs, adventurous and grounded connections to nature and the human spirit, commitment to authentic communication, attentiveness to whatever ignites the creative flame in the human soul, an easiness with young people, elders, and every stage in between.